Stanley Drucker: Life

 Born in Brooklyn, New York, on February 4, 1929, of Russian-Jewish ancestry, Drucker began clarinet studies at age ten with Leon Russianoff, and remained his student for five years.
 He attended the High School of Music & Art (now the Fiorello H. LaGuardia High School of Music & Art and Performing Arts, at Lincoln Square).
 Although Drucker entered the Curtis Institute of Music at the age of 15, he left after one year when he was recruited by the Indianapolis Symphony Orchestra.
 After a year, he worked with the Busch Little Symphony, organized by Adolf Busch.
-He then became principal clarinetist of the Buffalo Philharmonic Orchestra.
+He then became principal clarinetist of the Buffalo Philharmonic Orchestra, beginning in the autumn of 1947.

-In 1948, Drucker won a post in the New York Philharmonic clarinet section.
+In 1948, Drucker won a post in the New York Philharmonic clarinet section playing third and E-flat clarinet.
 In 1960, he became the orchestra's principal clarinetist, where he remained for the duration of his career.
 His time with the New York Philharmonic included nearly 150 solo appearances with the orchestra.
-He gave the first performances of clarinet concerto by John Corigliano and William Bolcom, both of these commissions for the New York Philharmonic.
+He gave the first performances of clarinet concertos by John Corigliano and William Bolcom, both of these commissions for the New York Philharmonic.
 Drucker appeared on two recordings of the Corigliano Clarinet Concerto, a studio recording conducted by Zubin Mehta and a live recording of the 1977 premiere performance conducted by Leonard Bernstein.

+In 1981, he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In January 2008, the New York Philharmonic announced Drucker's retirement from the orchestra at the close of the 2008–2009 season, for a total of 61 years with the orchestra and 49 years as its principal clarinet.
 His final solo appearance with the orchestra was held in June 2009, in performances of the clarinet concerto of Aaron Copland.